wflk/Ratty/README.md

 ---

-If you have any question hit me up on my Twitter @TheRealSogomn.
+If you have any questions hit me up on my Twitter @TheRealSogomn.